 depending on whether you want to restrict the install to just your user or install it system-wide.
 On Windows systems, you can put it wherever you'd like.
-After unzipping the package, the directory should contain a set of binary packer.
+After unzipping the package, the directory should contain a single binary packer.
 The final step to installation is to make sure the directory you installed Packer to is on the PATH.
 See this